Inei1/AutomaticBrowserLogin/README.md

 ## Installation

 The newest version of AutomaticBrowserLogin can be found on the releases page [here](https://github.com/Inei1/AutomaticBrowserLogin/releases).
 The file may be downloaded to any location.
 After unzipping the folder, run "Config.bat" to configure the websites and information to for automatically logging in.
 Look at the Usage section for information on configuring the program.
 Run "Startup.bat" to test the program, then put "Startup.vbs" into the [startup directory](http://www.thewindowsclub.com/startup-folder-in-windows-8).
+After that, press WIN+R and type in APPDATA.
+Create a new folder called AutomaticBrowserLogin, and in that folder create another one called WebDrivers.
+Download the Chrome web driver at https://sites.google.com/a/chromium.org/chromedriver/ and unzip it into the newly created WebDrivers directory.
+(Doing this automatically is on the feature roadmap.)

 **_Note: The webbrowser that you wish to use must NOT be open for this program to work!_**